-- We have updated our environmental baseline - We have had regard to updates to the relevant environmental legislation and regulation since WRMP19, most notably the introduction of Environmental Destination via the National Framework- further details on this can be found later in this section and in Section 9.
-Readers less familiar with environmental assessment terms will benefit from referring to Annex B in this Section for a useful explanation of the environmental laws and regulations (and therefore assessments) that we need to comply with as we prepare our plan. - As part of these changes, our regulators have developed new or updated tools and data to assess the environmental impact of projects - these include Defra's Biodiversity Net Gain (BNG) Metric, the EA's Invasive Non-Native Species (INNS) risk assessment tool, and updated datasets describing ecosystem service provision rates for different habitat types and traded carbon values - further details on these can be found in Section 9 and Appendices B (SEA), C (HRA), D (WFD), AA (BNG and NC) and BB (INNS).
+- We have updated our environmental baseline. - We have had regard to updates to the relevant environmental legislation and regulation since WRMP19, most notably the introduction of Environmental Destination via the National Framework - further details on this can be found later in this section and in Section 9.
+Readers less familiar with environmental assessment terms will benefit from referring to Annex B in this Section for a useful explanation of the environmental laws and regulations (and therefore assessments) that we need to comply with as we prepare our plan. - As part of these changes, our regulators have developed new or updated tools and data to assess the environmental impact of projects these include Department for Environment, Food and Rural Affairs (Defra's) Biodiversity Net Gain (BNG) Metric, the Environment Agency (EA's) Invasive Non-Native Species (INNS) risk assessment tool, and updated datasets describing ecosystem service provision rates for different habitat types and traded carbon values further details on these can be found in Section 9 and Appendices B (Strategic Environmental Assessment (SEA)), C (Habitats Regulations Assessment (HRA)), D (Water Framework Directive (WFD)), AA (BNG and Natural Capital (NC)) and BB (INNS).